arangodb/kube-arangodb/docs/user/custom_resource.md

 Changing a JWT token results in stopping the entire cluster and restarting it.

-### `spec.ssl.keySecretName: string`
+### `spec.tls.caSecretName: string`

-This setting specifies the name of a kubernetes `Secret` that contains a PEM encoded server certificate + private key used for all TLS connections of the ArangoDB servers.
+This setting specifies the name of a kubernetes `Secret` that contains a standard CA certificate + private key used to sign certificates for individual ArangoDB servers.
 The default value is empty.
+TBD

-If you specify a name of a `Secret` that does not exist, a certificate + key is created using the values of `spec.ssl.serverName` & `spec.ssl.organizationName` and stored in a `Secret` with given name.
+If you specify a name of a `Secret` that does not exist, a CA certificate + key is created and stored in a `Secret` with given name.

+The specified `Secret`, must contain the following data fields:

+- `ca.crt` PEM encoded public key of the CA certificate
+- `ca.key` PEM encoded private key of the CA certificate

-### `spec.ssl.organizationName: string`
+### `spec.tls.altNames: []string`

-This setting specifies the name of an organization that is put in an automatically generated SSL certificate (see `spec.ssl.keySecretName`).
+This setting specifies a list of alternate names that will be added to all generated certificates.
+These names can be DNS names or email addresses.
 The default value is empty.

-### `spec.ssl.serverName: string`
+### `spec.tls.ttl: duration`

-This setting specifies the name of a server that is put in an automatically generated SSL certificate (see `spec.ssl.keySecretName`).
+This setting specifies the time to live of all generated server certificates.
-Besides this name, the internal DNS names of all ArangoDB servers are added to the list of valid hostnames of the certificate.
-It is therefore not possible to use this feature when scaling the cluster to more servers, since the newly added servers will not be listed in the certificate.
-The default value is empty.
+The default value is `2160h` (about 3 month).

-**TODO Really think this through.
-Restriction does not sound right.**
+When the server certificate is about to expire, it will be automatically replaced by a new one and the affected server will be restarted.

+Note: The time to live of the CA certificate (when created automatically) will be set to 10 years.

 ### `spec.sync.enabled: bool`